1994 Virginia bar murders: Appeals and execution of Clagett

 On June 7, 1996, the Supreme Court of Virginia rejected Michael Clagett's appeal against his four death sentences for the four charges of capital murder, with respect to each of his victims.
 However, the fifth death sentence and Clagett's conviction of multiple homicide murder were overturned after the court found that this decision was potentially a case of double jeopardy to prosecute Clagett twice for the same offense.
 On April 5, 2000, Clagett's appeal was dismissed by the 4th Circuit Court of Appeals.

 After exhausting his appeals, on that same year itself, Clagett's death warrant was finalized and his execution was scheduled to take place on July 6, 2000.
 During the final week leading up to his execution, Clagett appealed for the final time to the U.S. Supreme Court, stating that the jurors were not told that he would be ineligible for parole if they sentenced him to life in prison, which raised doubts over the validity of his sentencing, and claimed that his confession was made under the effects of alcohol and it should be thrown out.

 Subsequently, shortly before the execution date and timing, the U.S. Supreme Court turned down Clagett's appeal and declined to issue a stay of execution.
 Clagett, who chose to be executed by electrocution instead of the usual method of lethal injection, expressed his intention to not appeal for clemency from then Governor Jim Gilmore.

 On July 6, 2000, 39-year-old Michael David Clagett was put to death by the electric chair at the Greensville Correctional Center.
-Prior to his execution, Clagett wrote letters to Joshua Lee Son, the son of Lam Van Son, one of the four victims who died in the shootings in 1994; Clagett expressed remorse for his actions and hoped to seek forgiveness from the boy for murdering his father.
+Prior to his execution, Clagett wrote letters to Joshua Le Son, the son of Lam Van Son, one of the four victims who died in the shootings in 1994; Clagett expressed remorse for his actions and hoped to seek forgiveness from the boy for murdering his father.
 However, Joshua, who was 11 when the execution of Clagett was carried out, refused to accept Clagett's apology, and Son's widow said that the execution was "just".